lsst-dm/dm_dev_guide/development/docs/rst_styleguide.rst

 Indentation
 -----------

-RestructuredText should be indented consistently with the context, which generally means taking visual alignment cues rather than adhering to a fixed indent width.
+ReStructuredText should be indented consistently with the context, which generally means taking visual alignment cues rather than adhering to a fixed indent width.

 In directives, align to the directive's name: